min yeshara feldman

 research interests

-integrating ideas from sociology, philosophy, and anthropology.
+integrating ideas from anthropology and philosophy into developmental psychology.

-experience
+research experience

-08.24 - present
+08.25 - present

 visiting undergraduate researcher